urbanjost/M_intrinsics/docs/intrinsics.md

   If not present the total number of elements of the entire array are returned.

-    If KIND is present, the KIND type parameter is that specified by the value of KIND; otherwise, the KIND type parameter is that of default integer type.

 - **kind**
   : An _integer_ initialization expression indicating the kind parameter of the result.

+  If absent the kind type parameter of the returned value is that of default integer type.

   The **kind** must allow for the magnitude returned by **size** or results are undefined.